Svilkata88/Teams-sport-app/README.md

 <h2>﻿What it is about?<h2/>

-<p>Teams-Sport-app is a place for connecting players ( in this stage sport is only football ), allowing them to create teams, arrange matches and track the results.<p/>
+Teams-Sport-app is a place for connecting players ( in this stage sport is only football ), allowing them to create teams, arrange matches and track the results.

 <h2>Quick walk into the app:</h2>
 <ul> On the app you can: